 Solar energy for heating your house

 In a passive house, it is important to make the right shading.
 Omitting this part can mean that you will save on heating, and in summer you will have to spend on air conditioning.
-Shade can be overhangs of the roof, canopies of verandas, internal reflecting shutters or landing of deciduous trees in front of the window, which create a shadow in the summer, but in autumn they lose leaves and let the sun go.
+Shades can be overhangs of the roof, canopies of verandas, internal reflecting shutters, or the landing of deciduous trees in front of the window, which create a shadow in the summer, but in autumn, they lose leaves and let the sun go.

 The windows should be designed and located for maximum exposure to the sun on December 21 and completely shaded on June 21.